What is a Mandamus Lawsuit?

 Filing a lawsuit on your own against USCIS or a government agency may be daunting, however, with the correct legal support, the results can be effective.

-Steps to filing a lawsuit:
+Steps to Filing a Lawsuit:

 Step 1: Before filing it is important to take preliminary action on your case by contacting your State Government office or Liaison for assistance.
-Submitting inquiries to the USCIS or consulate are essential steps before moving forward with a lawsuit.
+Submitting inquiries to the USCIS or consulate are essential step before moving forward with a lawsuit.
 If no action is taken on your case with these steps, then a lawsuit is next.
 It’s important to collect proof of these inquiries for additional supporting evidence.

 Step 2: Contact the local US attorney in the jurisdiction of your intention to file a lawsuit.
 If no resolution is found within 30 days, the next step is to file your writ of Mandamus lawsuit with supporting evidence.